microsoftgraph/microsoft-graph-toolkit/docs/providers/teams.md

 # Teams provider

-Use the Teams provider inside your Microsoft Teams App, inside a Tab, to power it with Graph access.
+Use the Teams provider inside your Microsoft Teams App, inside a Tab, to power it with Microsoft Graph access.

+Visit [the authentication docs](../providers.md) to learn more about the role of providers in the Microsoft Graph Toolkit

 ## Getting started